aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 tenants:

   # Specify a tenant name. | Required
-  # Tenant provide a contruct to group L3 VRFs and L2 VLANs.
+  # Tenant provide a construct to group L3 VRFs and L2 VLANs.
   # Networks services can be filtered by tenant name.
   < tenant_a >: